darryldriedger/Gulp-Build/README.md

 ## Extra Credit
 - [ ] As a developer, when I run the default gulp command, it should continuously watch for changes to any .scss file in my project.
-When there is a change to one of the .scss files, the gulp styles command is run and the files are compiled, concatenated, and minified to the dist folder.
-My project should then reload in the browser, displaying the changes.
+- [ ] When there is a change to one of the .scss files, the gulp styles command is run and the files are:
+- [ ] compiled,
+- [ ] concatenated, and
+- [ ] minified
+- [ ] to the dist folder.
+- [ ] My project should then reload in the browser, displaying the changes.

 ## Future additions